tmtsoftware/icd/README.md

 Note that the first time you start `icdwebserver`, it will update the ICD database from the released versions on GitHub.

-To start the web app with continuous compilation during development, you can use `sbt ~run` from this directory.
+To start the web app with continuous compilation during development, you can type `~icdWebServer/run` from the sbt shell.

 See [icd-web-server/README.md](icd-web-server/README.md) for more information.